What To Do With Exponents When Multiplying

 5. Understand the Underlying Principles

 Instead of memorizing the rules, focus on understanding the underlying principles.
-Each rule is derived from the basic definition of exponents and the properties of multiplication.
+Which means each rule is derived from the basic definition of exponents and the properties of multiplication.
 Understanding these principles will make it easier to remember and apply the rules correctly.

 Example: